 Volume 2, Issue 1 (2021)

-Conclusion: Our case report and review of the literature, we suggest that macroglossia risk factors include neck flexion (position), obesity, local compression, and long surgical duration.
-The risk of complete airway obstruction is always present, and anesthesiologists need to be aware of this potential life-threatening complication because the onset of macroglossia may be delayed.
+In summary, review of the literature and as in our case, we suggest that macroglossia risk factors include neck flexion (position), obesity, local compression, and long surgical duration.
+The risk of complete airway obstruction is always present, and anesthesiologists need to be aware of this potential life-threatening complication because the onset of macroglossia may be delayed

 1. Kuhnert SM, Faust RJ, Berge KH, and Peipgras DG.
 Postoperative macroglossia: Report of a case with rapid resolution after extubation of the trachea.
 Anesth Analg.
 1999;88(1):220-223

 2. Narayan VB, Rao GSU.
 Unilateral facial and neck swelling after infratentorial surgery in the lateral position.
 Anesth Analg.
 1999;89(5):1290-1291.

 3. Szu-Kai Hsu, Cheng-Ta Hsieh, Chih-Ta Huang, JingShan Huang.
 Delayed airway obstruction in posterior fossa craniotomy with park-bench position.
 Surg Sci.
 2012;3(11):526-529

 4. Mei-Ching Huang, Yung-Cheng Wang, Jing-Shan Huang, Kou-Mou Huang.
 A rare presentation of hemi facial swelling following neurosurgery in lateral position: A Case Report.
 Clin Mol Med.
 2012;3(1):7-9

 5. S. Toyama, K. Hoya, K. Matsuoka, T. Numai and M. Shimoyama.
 Massive macroglossia developing fast and immediately after endotracheal extubation.
 Acta Anaesthesiol Scand.
 2012;56(2):256-259.